 In this section we validate the reanalysis DOD or DOD{coarse} in terms of data assimilation inner diagnostics (analysis increments and statistics of departures from assimilated observations) and verify it against independent ground-based observations.
 We also discuss the DOD spatial and temporal patterns over the reanalysis domain and period.
 Figure 5 highlights the location of major dust source areas that will be used in the discussion.
-The verification of DOD and DOD{coarse} against long-term ground-based observations across the domain is a first step towards a more comprehensive evaluation of the reanalysis data set that is planned in follow-up papers (Barnaba et al., 2022a; Di Tomaso et al., 2022; Mytilinaios et al., 2022a,b), which include the comparison against independent sets of in-situ, column-based and profile retrievals.
+The verification of DOD and DOD{coarse} against long-term ground-based observations across the domain is a first step towards a more comprehensive evaluation of the reanalysis data set that is planned in follow-up papers (Mytilinaios et al., 2021, 2022).